-EE 3425 Communication Systems Analysis (3-3).
 The final course in the Communications Management sequence.
-The objective is to look at the overall Communications System with particular attention to system aspects.
-Some of the subjects considered are: underlying communication theory, multiplexing methods, evaluation and selection of systems, modern trends in systems.
+The objective is to look at the overall Communications System with particular attention to system aspectsm Some of the subjects considered are: underlying communication theory, multiplexing methods, power budget evaluation, and selection of systems, trade-offs and modern trends in systems.
 PREREQUISITE: EE 2424.

-EE 3625 Electromagnetic Radiation, Scattering and Propagation (4-2).
+EE 3625 Electromagnetic Radiation, Scattering, and Propagation (4-2).